 It has already been explained that goniometer based light scattering systems are precisely calibrated for angle-dependent quantifications.
 Conversely, how do enclosed light scattering instruments handle non-spherical particle applications?
 The majority of enclosed DLS instruments only offer a single angle of detection, which makes this investigation impossible.
 A handful of enclosed light scattering instruments are now on the market offering up to three different angles of detection spanning the range from 17° to 173°.

 These instruments can thus execute quantification at these set angles, offering some data on non-spherical particles, but this is not comparable to the flexible capacities of a goniometer based light scattering system.

 All modern Dynamic Light Scattering (DLS) instruments require software for data processing and enhancing results accessibility for the user.
 Consequently, a system’s software component has the most immediate effect on users, yielding intuitive access to functions with an easy to use graphical user interface.
 However, it is also important to focus on what to expect in regards to fundamental functionality from a software package designed for a Goniometer based system compared to software equipped with an enclosed light scattering instrument.

-As a result of the flexible design of a goniometer-based system, software packages will usually offer intuitive access to all details of the actual measurement, comprising refractive index of the liquid and particle, correlator layout and all additional relevant analytical parameters.
+As a result of the flexible design of a goniometer-based system, software packages will usually offer intuitive access to all details of the actual measurement, comprising a refractive index of the liquid and particle, correlator layout and all additional relevant analytical parameters.

 Analyzing and interpreting a measurement is usually undertaken post-processing once the measurement has been undertaken.
 In this regard, goniometer light scattering instrument software can utilize divergent analysis algorithms (comprising Contin, NNLS and cumulants) to provide users with the greatest possible control over their interpretation of the obtained raw data.
 Among enclosed light scattering instruments, the approach taken software designers differs somewhat.